Orion89/Tweet-based-Trends-plotting-using-Hashtags/README.md

 **Input:** A twitter hashtag and the limiting value of how many tweets are to be extracted.

 **Output:** An HTML file, to be opened in any browser for displaying the map.

+*A sample HTML output file is uploaded to this repo where the hashtag input was 'MeToo' and the limiting value was 10.*